ZupIT/docs-charles/content/en/Get Started/Optional configuration/Defining the Identity Manager.md

 ---
 title: Defining the Identity Manager
 weight: 17
-description: You will find information about Identity Manager
+description: 'In this section, you will find information about Identity Manager.'
 ---

 ---